 The study done by Bissell and Mailloux is actually a really fascinating one because it shows the ups and downs of how crafting was used over time in therapeutic settings and how the waxing and waning of its use tends to have a lot to do with the politics of occupational therapy as an industry rather than the way patients may perceive its benefits.
 The authors share that the very first professional journal of occupational therapy included an article recommending crafting in OT settings and go on to talk about how crafting was first used as a treatment for the mentally ill and then, after World War I, it was extended to use in physical therapy settings for war-injured veterans.

 But things get tricky over time when it comes to crafting in therapeutic settings because of the changing philosophies surrounding “best practices” in the field.
 This is something you can see in any field, of course.
 It is something that is studied in juvenile criminal justice classes where we see that during some periods of history the primary purpose of juvenile facilities was to punish child offenders and during other times it was to rehabilitate them, depending on the socio-political beliefs of the era.
 A similar thing is seen if you look at the history of psychological treatments.
-With occupational therapy, according to Bissell and Mailloux,
+Occupational therapy in the early 20th century, according to Bissell and Mailloux, "...grew from a philosophy known as moral treatment.
+The basis of moral treatment was respect for human individuality and a fundamental perception of the individual’s need to engage in creative activity in relation of his fellow man."

 So from 1900 to 1930 or thereabouts occupational therapy included an emphasis on crafting to encourage individual self-expression as part of the treatment process.
 In fact, from 1920 to 1930 there was a lot of momentum in spreading the word about the benefits of occupational therapy including crafting.
 The authors say that “the use of crafts was discussed in terms of physical factors such as strength, coordination, and endurance, as well as psychological and social aspects such as problem-solving, decisions making, self-esteem development and group socialization”.
 This was, in many ways, the heyday of crafting as a form of occupational therapy with many strides being made in celebrating how crafts can heal in both physical ways and psycho-social ones.